A Euclid style algorithm for MacMahon's partition analysis: A polynomial time algorithm for MacMahon's partition analysis in theory

 The only problem for this approach is the large integer problem.
+This is crucial in practice but do not affect the complexity for fixed dimension $d$.
 It seems unavoidable that some of the $b_{ij}=\langle \lambda, B_{ij}\rangle$ might be large.
-This results in huge numbers since our formula involves $b_{ij}^n$ for $n\le d$.
-This problem is avoidable by modular a reasonably large prime number ($>d$), provided that we know some information of the final output in advance.
-This is indeed the case since our problems are usually combinatorial and the final output are nice in some sense.
-The $m=0$ case problem usually computes the number of lattice points in a rational convex polytope.
+This results in huge numbers (but polynomial in the input) since our formula involves $b_{ij}^n$ for $n\le d$.
+This problem is avoidable by choosing a reasonably large prime number $p$ and using Remark \ref{rem-slackp}.
+Then we can construct the final output by some other known information.
+This is indeed the case since our problems are usually combinatorial and the final output is nice in some sense.
+The $m=0$ case of the problem usually computes the number of lattice points in a rational convex polytope.
 There are methods to estimate this number.
-For the $m=1$ case we usually compute the Ehrhart series as in the next subsection.
-Such generating functions seems always have simple denominator and its numerator has not too large integer coefficients.
-Thus we can do the constant term extraction modular a chosen large prime.
+For the $m=1$ case we usually compute the Ehrhart series as in Section \ref{s-Ehrhart}.
+Such generating functions always have known denominators and their numerators have integer coefficients which are not too large.
+Thus we can do the constant term extraction modulo $p$.
 If necessary, we can do the computation several times using different large primes and then use the Chinese remainder theorem to construct the final output.